ironnysh/mighty/README.md

 ## Getting started

+* If this is your first time working with Eleventy, SSGs, or Node, it might be a good idea to start with [https://www.tatianamac.com/posts/beginner-eleventy-tutorial-parti/](Tatiana Mac's comprehensive tutorial).
+The multi-part series is titled __Beginner's Guide to Eleventy__, but it's packed with incredibly useful information about all things web-dev.
+Highly recommended read.

 ### 1. Clone this repository and install the project dependencies
 Copy the following command and paste it into your device's terminal to run a local copy of the site.
 Feel free to change `your-project-name` to your site's name.